route - modify the routing tableSYNOPSIS

 Command route copy copies routes of the type specified by rtype from the Windows Routing Table.
 If ifn is specified, only those routes pertaining to that interface are copied.
 Argument rtype should be 4 for routes to remote destinations or 3 for routes to local destinations.The route copy command should be used with caution, because it may copy Windows routes that are of no interest to NAT32.

 Command route vpn is used to add/delete a source-specific route to/from the routing table.
 Argument ip or name specifies the desired source address.
-This command is used when an OpenVPN connection is in place and a specified machine decides to use or not use that connection for Internet access.
+This command is used when an OpenVPN connection is in place and a specified machine is to use or not use that connection for Internet access.

 All addresses and masks are specified in dotted decimal notation.SEE ALSO